SuddenGunter/rpi-hosted/v3/readme.md

 For cadvisor to work you must run alloy as root.

-### reproxy
+### traefik

-Reproxy is a reverse proxy that (in current configuration) designed to work over https.
-I use certbot generated certificate that I share with reproxy container via docker volume.
+Traefik is a reverse proxy that (in current configuration) designed to work over https.
+I use certbot generated certificate that I share with traefik container via docker volume.
 I generate certs via certbot manually for now.

 ```sh
 docker run -it --rm --name certbot \